arpitbbhayani/articles/blogs/function-overloading.md

     ])
 ```

+In the snippet above, the `key` function returns a tuple that uniquely identifies the function in the codebase and holds

+ - module of the function
+ - class to which the function belongs
+ - name of the function
+ - number of arguments the function accepts

-In the snippet above, the `__call__` invokes the wrapped function and returns the values (nothing fancy here right now).
-The `key` function returns a tuple which has module, class, function name and the number of arguments it accepts.
-This tuple can unique identify the wrapped function in the codebase.
+The overridden `__call__` method invokes the wrapped function and returns the computed value (nothing fancy here right now).
+This makes the instance callable just like the function and it behaves exactly like the wrapped function.

 ```py
 def area(l, b):